orednilserik/orednilserik/README.md

 ## About me
-- Intrigued by everything data, statistics, and machine learning
-- Particularly interested in probabilistic machine learning, bayesian statistics and generative AI
+- Particularly interested in probabilistic machine learning, bayesian statistics and deep learning
 - Will be writing my master's thesis during spring 2025 on attention-based multimodal deep learning for fusion of X-ray images and tabular data

 Connect with me via LinkedIn in my profile!